Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Introduction

-Using a suite of 28 GNU coreutils programs, we evaluate \ToolName\ against SVF~\cite{sui2016svf}, a state-of-the-art and widely used analysis framework.
-In the flow- and context-insensitive setting, \ToolName\ outperforms SVF on all the benchmarks, typically by a large margin, achieving up to 2.88$\times$ speedup.
-In a more precise, flow- and context-sensitive configuration, Phoenix remains competitive overall and is often faster (up to 2.91$\times$) despite operating in a strictly stronger precision regime than SVF’s flow-sensitive, context-insensitive analysis; observed slowdowns are limited and do not dominate the suite, indicating that Phoenix’s modular design does not impose a systematic runtime penalty.
+We use FICI for flow-insensitive, context-insensitive analysis, FSCI for flow-sensitive, context-insensitive analysis, and FSCS for flow-sensitive, context-sensitive analysis.
+We evaluate two comparisons between \ToolName\ and SVF~\cite{sui2016svf} on 28 GNU coreutils programs.
+First, \ToolName-FICI is compared with SVF-FICI; both analyses are flow-insensitive and context-insensitive, and \ToolName-FICI is faster on all benchmarks, with a maximum speedup of 2.88$\times$.
+Second, \ToolName-FSCS is compared with SVF-FSCI, SVF's flow-sensitive but context-insensitive configuration.
+In this comparison, \ToolName-FSCS is faster on 13 benchmarks, slower on 14, and tied on one, with a maximum speedup of 2.91$\times$.

 \ToolName\ has served as a foundation for higher-level analyses, including static bug finding~\cite{sun2024fast,OOPSLA22CFL}, numerical abstract interpretation~\cite{ISSTA25Bit}, and directed fuzzing~\cite{HuangTitan24,HuangBeacon22}.
-These applications have uncovered hundreds of previously unknown defects in open-source software and have supported industrial deployments at Huawei, facilitating the discovery of over 1,000 bugs.
-We hope \ToolName\ will be a common platform for the program analysis and verification community, fostering reuse, reproducibility, and rapid development of new techniques.
-The framework is publicly available at: \texttt{https://tinyurl.com/433z9y66}.
+These applications have uncovered hundreds of previously unknown defects in open-source software and have supported industrial deployments at Huawei.
+We hope \ToolName\ will serve as a common framework for the program analysis and verification community, fostering reuse, reproducibility, and the rapid development of new techniques.